Skip to content

 Quick Answers

-Often, yes — crisp white is the safe-and-strong choice.
-Other trim colors can work but require specific design intent.
+Often yes — crisp white is the safe-and-strong choice across nearly every architecture.
+Other trim colors can work, but they require specific design intent rather than defaulting to them.

-Yes — monochrome schemes work on modern architecture; the trim reads through profile and shadow rather than color.
+Yes — monochrome schemes work well on modern architecture, where the trim reads through profile, shadow, and texture rather than through a color difference.

-Body + trim + door accent is the practical maximum on most architecture; adding more starts breaking the composition.
+Body plus trim plus a single door accent is the practical maximum on most homes.
+Adding a fourth saturated tone usually breaks the composition's hierarchy.

 Sources